usnistgov/SFA/README.md

 ##Differences from the NIST-built version of STEP File Analyzer

-Some features are not available in the user-built version including: tooltips, unzipping compressed STEP files, color-coded coverage analysis results, and inserting images of the NIST test cases in the spreadsheets.
+Some features are not available in the user-built version including: tooltips, unzipping compressed STEP files, automated PMI checking for the [NIST CAD models](<http://go.usa.gov/mGVm>), and inserting images of the NIST test cases in the spreadsheets.
 Some of the features are restored if the NIST-built version is run first.

 ##Alternate build methods